 Dr. Conlon will examine your eyes prior to treatment and review a number of physical parameters unique to your eyes, to determine whether or not you are a candidate for refractive laser surgery.
 The treatment recommendations are highly individualized and are based on the characteristics of your eyes.
 Dr. Conlon will recommend a specific treatment plan that best meets your needs, depending on the unique physical characteristics of your eyes, and your specific visual needs.
 If Dr. Conlon finds that you are not a candidate for LASIK, you may be a candidate for a Implant Contact Lenses or Refractive Lens Exchange.

-The Conlon Eye Institute located in Saskatoon, in partnership with Horizon Laser Vision, uses the iLASIK suite, an advanced technology which offers enhanced safety and precision in LASIK vision correction.
+The Conlon Eye Institute located in Saskatoon, uses the iLASIK suite, an advanced technology which offers enhanced safety and precision in LASIK vision correction.

 Dr. Conlon uses the IntraLase method and wavefront technology.
 The IntraLase® method offers enhanced comfort and safety in LASIK vision correction.
 With IntraLase FS, Dr. Conlon is able to perform the entire operation without a blade.
 The advantages of this reliable and proven technology include accuracy and safety.
 Because the technology is customized, the blade-free LASIK procedure produces optimal results while even further reducing the already rare risk of complications.
 Wavefront technology optimizes the laser treatment to be specifically guided to treat your eye in a customized fashion.
 Customization of treatment allows for the elimination of small visual imperfections, known has higher order aberrations, which enhances the overall visual result obtained with refractive laser surgery.